tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 Lines 41-50

-:   Handler for `Nuvola.Core::InitWebWorker` signal that emitted in clear JavaScript environment
+:   Handler for [Nuvola.Core::InitWebWorker signal](apiref>Core%3A%3AInitWebWorker) signal that
-    with a brand new global ``window`` object.
+    emitted in clear JavaScript environment with a brand new global ``window`` object.
 You should not touch it, only perform necessary initialization (usually not needed) and set your listener for either `document`'s `DOMContentLoaded` event (preferred) or `window`'s `load` event.

 Lines 53-60